 Let cake cool to room temperature in pan; this can take more than an hour.
 If not glazing cake right away, cover cooled cake tightly with foil or plastic wrap and store at room temperature.
 When ready to glaze, invert and release cake, remove parchment, and place cake right-side-up on a rack over a platter or wax paper.

-Measure then sift powdered sugar; set nearby.
-Place remaining 1/4 cup citrus juice in a small saucepan with a dash of salt.
+Measure powdered sugar (see note), then sift into a bowl; set nearby.
+Place three tablespoons — no more! — of the remaining citrus juice in a small saucepan with a dash of salt.
+(There will be a smidgen of juice leftover to use as you please.)
 Over medium heat, bring juice just to a steady simmer.
 Turn off heat, and — working quickly — add the powdered sugar to the pan.
 Whisk vigorously until smooth.
 Immediately pour glaze directly over the cake, letting it drip down the sides.
 If desired, use any remaining glaze to create a zig-zag design.
 Glaze should dry quickly at room temperature.

 Keep glazed cake uncovered in a cool, dry place until ready to serve.
 This will allow the glaze to set completely.
 Store leftover slices covered at room temperature or chilled, eating within two days.